martinboller/greenbone-gmp-scripts/README.md

 **Lists all tasks configured**<br/><br/>
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket list-tasks.gmp.py
 - No tasks configured by default, however using the provided files in this repo, you should now have some (9).
-- Returns the tasks Name, uuid, Target, Scanner, and the highest severity (empty if no reports)
+- Returns the tasks Name, uuid, Target, Scanner, the order in which hosts are scanned¹, and the highest severity (empty if no reports)

+¹ The default order is "None" which equals sequential, meaning that if this field is empty scanning will be sequential as it will be if specifically set to sequential.
+Possible results are None, Sequential, Reverse, or Random.

 ### start-scans-from-csv.gmp.py ###
 **starts scans (tasks) specified in csv file**<br/><br/>